 Construction Detail Required Standard Width of leaching trench 18-36 inches maximum Standard leaching trench depth Maximum of 4 feet (2 feet effective depth) Maximum length of leaching trench 100 feet.
 Pressured dosed dispersal systems may have longer trenches Slope of leaching trench 3 inches per 100 feet maximum Rock under leaching trench pipe Determined by Health Officer, based on soil conditions (min.
-12 inches) Rock over leaching trench pipe 2 inches Size of rock or aggregate 0.5 to 2.5 inches Spacing of trenches edge to edge 6 feet minimum Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible
+12 inches) Rock over leaching trench pipe 2 inches Size of rock or aggregate 0.5 to 2.5 inches Spacing of trenches edge to edge 3 ft minimum and twice the effective gravel depth up to 8 ft maximum.
+Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible

-Replacement systems for repairs on parcels with soils that percolate in the range 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depth of up to 10 feet of effective depth, if constraints on the parcel prevent the use of the standard trench depth.
+^{} Replacement systems for repairs on parcels with soils that percolate in the range 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depth of up to 10 feet of effective depth, if constraints on the parcel prevent the use of the standard trench depth.
 However, in all such instances, the trench shall be as shallow as possible using the maximum lineal feet that can fit on the parcel and require enhanced treatment, while still reserving the required expansion area.

-(7) The pipe used for conventional gravity flow leaching trench dispersal shall be perforated, have a minimum three-inch diameter, and be of approved material.

-(8) Rock filter material in the trench shall be covered with untreated building paper or straw prior to backfilling with earth.
+- (7) The pipe used for conventional gravity flow leaching trench dispersal shall be perforated, have a minimum three-inch diameter, and be of approved material. - (8) Rock filter material in the trench shall be covered with untreated building paper or permeable geofabric prior to backfilling with earth.
+The trench bottom or sidewall shall not be lined.

-(9) The vertical separation between trench bottom and groundwater, including seasonal high water tables, shall be:
+(9) The vertical separation between trench bottom and groundwater and stream setback shall be: